A major fleet improvement programme is underway at Southeastern, which will help us to provide a better, more reliable and sustainable railway.

 The City Beam (Class 707)

-The City Beam was introduced onto our network in September 2021 and these light, bright and spacious trains have proved to be very popular with our customers.
-We have 28 five-car trains available for service on the Dartford, Hayes and Grove Park routes, and we have two more units still to transfer over from South Western Railway (SWR).
+The City Beam was introduced onto our network in 2021 and these light, bright and spacious trains have proved to be very popular.
+We now have 30 five-car trains available for service on the Dartford, Hayes, and Grove Park routes.
+We are also retrofitting accessible toilets onto all of these trains for added customer comfort.

-Having a full fleet of 30 City Beams will mean that even more customers on our busier Metro routes will be able to enjoy travelling on our newest trains.
+Having a full fleet of 30 City Beams means that even more customers on our busier Metro routes will be able to enjoy travelling on our newest trains.

 Our fast trains – Highspeed (Class 395)